top of page

 Table-Top Simulation Exercise

 In June 2024, we will conduct a table-top simulation involving policy officials, NACW, scientific advisers, and responding agencies from Cambodia.
-This simulation will center around bio-security scenarios to raise awareness and preparedness among participants.
+This simulation will centre around bio-security scenarios to raise awareness and preparedness among participants.

 Legal Survey Update